NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/configure-tunnels/remote-management.md

 # Configure a remotely-managed tunnel

-If you created a Cloudflare Tunnel [from the dashboard](/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/), the tunnel runs as a service on your OS.
+If you created a Khulnasoft Tunnel [from the dashboard](/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/), the tunnel runs as a service on your OS.

 ## Add tunnel run parameters

-You can modify the Cloudflare Tunnel service with one or more [general-purpose tunnel parameters](/cloudflare-one/connections/connect-networks/configure-tunnels/tunnel-run-parameters/).
+You can modify the Khulnasoft Tunnel service with one or more [general-purpose tunnel parameters](/cloudflare-one/connections/connect-networks/configure-tunnels/tunnel-run-parameters/).

 ### Linux

-On Linux, Cloudflare Tunnel installs itself as a system service using `systemctl`.
+On Linux, Khulnasoft Tunnel installs itself as a system service using `systemctl`.
 By default, the service will be named `cloudflared.service`.
 To configure your tunnel on Linux:

 1. Open `cloudflared.service`.